Duane Hills, Keynote Speaker Joseph Gawler's Sons Funeral Home of the Presidents

 Duane Hills is President of Joseph Gawler’s Sons Funeral Home in Washington, DC – the funeral home of the Presidents, and has served in this role for a decade.
 Duane is currently an active member of The Lincoln Group of the District of Columbia and has served as a licensed member of the DC Funeral Board for the past five years.

 One of the most devastating wounds from loss comes from something people rarely talk about: the loss of close friendships and relationships after the loss of someone they love.
 Friends and family find their grief compounded because people they thought they could count on for support, have simply disappeared from their lives.
 In this seminar, the presenter shares how this happened to her and her husband after the loss of their son, and what she has done to help it from happening to others.

-Sherrie is a former TB news anchor and radio talk hose turned best selling author, inspirational speaker, host of the Graduating Grief podcast and founder of the Graduating Grief Academy.
+Sherrie is a former TV news anchor and radio talk show host turned best selling author, inspirational speaker, host of the Graduating Grief podcast and founder of the Graduating Grief Academy.

 Antonio Green Understanding the Millennial Worker and How They Can Improve Your Business

 The typical funeral home in the United States is owned and or operated by an individual of the Baby Boomer or early Generation X age range.
 The up-and-coming Millennial generation, which will soon become the successors in these businesses, act and operate very differently.
 This session will help you understand why Millennials are so different than previous generations, provide ideas on how to motivate these employees, and prove how big of an asset they can be to the business.

 Antonio Green is a fourth-generation funeral director at his family’s firm James H. Cole Home for Funerals.
 Antonio has been a licensed mortician for 15 years.
 After receiving his bachelor’s degree, Antonio decided to pursue his passion of helping others in their greatest time of need and continue his family’s legacy of funeral service by attending the Cincinnati College of Mortuary Science.